-What does Channel One News offer teachers?
+What resources for educators does Channel One News offer?
 Lots.

-In addition to providing a Monday-Friday daily news show that consists of educational, high-quality video, we offer a number of supplementary materials to help you teach current events and media literacy in your classroom.
-All of our video content and related resources are aligned to the Common Core State Standards.
+In addition to providing a Monday-Friday daily news show centering around educational, high-quality video, we offer a number of supplementary resources for teachers to help promote current event and media literacy in your classroom.
+All of our video content and related teaching resources are aligned to the Common Core State Standards.
 Whether you’re looking for relevant videos that put real-world events in context, or embarking on the flipped classroom movement, Channel One News is all about authentic learning.

-Subscribe to our free newsletter and you’ll receive an outline of the topics featured in our news programming, along with daily discussion prompts, assessment questions, appropriate vocabulary words and a complete transcript of the show, so students can go back to the source (in text or video) and provide evidence for a thesis.
-You can always access those resources on the educators page.
+Our free newsletter provides an outline of the topics featured in our news programming, along with daily discussion prompts, assessment questions, appropriate vocabulary words and a complete transcript of the show.
+Sign up here to receive our daily teacher newsletter.

 Click here to watch today’s show on the website.